-To Press Example or Explanation
+То Press Example or Explanation

-Move the location cursor from any submenu item to the parent menu • See Figure C.1.
+Move the location cursor from any submenu item to the parent menu • ← See Figure C.1, "Moving to a Previous Menu ".

+• $Ctrl+ \leftarrow$

-Ctrl+
+• Ctrl+

-Move the location cursor from a menu item to the default menu item in the menu just to the left of the current cursor location · See Figure C.1.
+Move the location cursor from a menu item to the default menu item in the menu just to the left • ← See Figure C.1, "Moving to a Previous Menu".

+of the current cursor location • $Ctrl+$

-Ctrl+ \ Ctrl+
+• [†] Ctrl+